academie-de-espee/earl-marshal/rapier.md

 At events, all equipment or clothing used by participants on the list field must either have a pre-17th Century appearance or be covered in a manner to present such an appearance per [Section 3.4](/paperwork/) of the Atlantian Book of Policy.
 For implementation, please see the [Guidance regarding Blatantly Modern Items on the List Field](/procedures/modern/).

-For youth rapier fighters, additional rules apply as defined in [Section 3.9 of Kingdom Earl Marshal’s Policy](/paperwork/) and the [Society Youth Marshal Handbook](https://www.sca.org/officers/marshal/youthcombat/docs/YouthMartialHandbook.pdf).
+For youth rapier fighters, additional rules apply as defined in [Section 3.9 of Kingdom Earl Marshal’s Policy](/paperwork/) and the [Society Youth Combat Handbook](https://www.sca.org/wp-content/uploads/2024/07/Youth-Combat-Handbook-July-2024.pdf).

 ## Policy interpretations and addendums
 1. All rapier-MICs must submit an event report even if they are not the MIC.
 [Original Ruling](/rapier/interpretations/1)